hailo-ai/hailo_model_zoo/README.rst

 **Core stack updates** This release aligns with the latest version of the Hailo software stack, ensuring compatibility and performance improvements.

-* Upgraded to Dataflow Compiler v5.3.0
+* Upgraded to Dataflow Compiler v5.4.0

-* Upgraded to HailoRT v5.3.0
+* Upgraded to HailoRT v5.4.0

-**New model support** We have expanded the Model Zoo with state-of-the-art architectures for detection, instance segmentation:

-* `YOLOv11-obb <https://arxiv.org/pdf/2410.17725v1>`_ - Added support for oriented bounding box detection models - YOLOv11-obb family
-* `YOLO26 <https://arxiv.org/abs/2509.25164>`_ - New family of object detection and instance segmentation models.
-The new architecture is NMS-free.
-* `PaddleOCR-v5 <https://arxiv.org/abs/2507.05595>`_ - Added support for paddle_ocr_v5_mobile_detection and paddle_ocr_v5_mobile_recognition for Hailo-15L hardware architecture, and improved Hailo-10H/Hailo-15H FPS
-* YOLOv5-seg-hpp - Added support for instance segmentation with HailoRT postprocessing - yolov5n_seg_hpp, yolov5s_seg_hpp, yolov5m_seg_hpp

 Retraining
 ----------